aswathyachuzz/Connect_World/README.md

 3. Post Creation and Sharing: Users can create posts by uploading photos or videos from their devices or using the built-in camera functionality.
 They can add captions, apply filters, and tag other users or locations.
 Users can share their posts with their followers or make them public.

-4. News Feed: The app displays a personalized news feed that showcases posts from users the current user follows.
-The feed updates in real-time, allowing users to see the latest content from their connections.
+4. News Feed: The app displays a personalized news feed that showcases posts from users the current user follows.The feed updates in real-time, allowing users to see the latest content from their connections.

 5. Likes and Comments: Users can like posts to show appreciation for the content.
 They can also leave comments to engage in conversations and discussions with other users.